massacresIV/PF1EE/docs/srd/classes/base/alchemist/alchemist.md

 - **Starting Formula Book:** At 1st level, the alchemist’s formula book contains two 1st-level formulae of his choice plus additional formulae equal to his Intelligence modifier.

-- **Gaining New Formulae:** Each time the alchemist gains a new level, he adds one new formula of any level he can prepare to his formula book.
+- **Gaining New Formulae:** Each time the alchemist gains a new level, he adds two new formula of any level he can prepare to his formula book.

 - **Adding Formulae:** The alchemist can add formulae to his book by copying them from other formula books or spellbooks, using the same rules, costs, and times as a wizard copying spells.
 He can also learn formulae from scrolls and magical writings without needing to decipher arcane scripts.